avatar42/genSpring/README.md

 # genSpring
 Create a simple Spring boot CRUD app with both web and REST interfaces from a DB complete with basic hard coded, in mem, auth system.
 Tested with SQLite but code was brought over from Struts version for MySQL and SQLServer that will probably work.
-Note for safety reasons it will overwrite existing files so just delete the files you want to regen and run the tools again.
+Note for safety reasons it will not overwrite existing files so just delete the files you want to regen and run the tools again.

 # Setup
 Basically set your options in /genSpring/src/main/resources/genSpring.properties